JustinMeimar/Algorithms/README.md

 # Algorithms
-algothithm practice for CMPUT 204
+Algorithm practice for 204.
+Some have commented in the time complexity